Bankruptcy / Ohio / Cost

 2. Chapter 13 Bankruptcy Attorney Fees Ohio

-While Chapter 7 attorney fees have variability, many Chapter 13 fees are relatively similar based on no-look fees, a reasonable cost for the service provided.
+While Chapter 7 attorney fees vary, many Chapter 13 fees are relatively similar, based on no-look fees, a reasonable cost for the service provided.
 You may still want to see whether the attorney charges an hourly rate for any additional work after filing the Chapter 13

 3. Bankruptcy Filing Costs